Aribababa/Python/PageRank/Readme.md

 The way in which this algorithm is implemented will be algebraically, that is to say matrix calculations.
 Because this probem has a certain mathematical proof of how to see this as eigenvalues problem, I am not gonig to explain it here, but yu can consult it from this link:
 [Understanding PageRank as an eigenvalue problem](https://math.stackexchange.com/questions/1935927/understanding-pagerank-as-an-eigenvalue-problem)

+Because this method is iterative, that is, it must be done a certain number of times to obtain a more reliable result.
+For the iterative part we can use a Power Iteration method which, starting from an initial value of PageRank, approximates the eigenvalues of the pages.
+The way this algorithm works is to multiply the matrices and then normalize them.
+The final result will be an eigenvector representing the PageRank.
+Depending on the number of iterations is the fidelity of the result

 ## Results

 To test the algorithm we will take an example graph with enough nodes as it is Stan Lee which has a little more than 2000 nodes.
 We will calculate the PageRank with a damping factor of 0.85, as indicated by the same algorithm and with 100 iterations.